BadRedSL/SpeechBuffer/README.md

 # SpeechBuffer
-Simple application for speech recognition
+A simple application for voice recognition from a microphone and subsequent restoration of punctuation and capitalization.
+Supports Russian and English languages.